cimpan91/Docs/Docs/BENCHM.rst

 How .jdl model for efficiency use of nodes (modelm.jdl) works:
 --------------------------------------------------------------

-The model outputs files like "prmon.txt","prmon.json" where "prmon.txt" can be plotted using “prmon_plot.py” Example of plots are in Figure `3 <#fig:pr1252>`__:
+The model uses PRMON(PROcess MONitor) program [2]_ The output files are "prmon.txt","prmon.json" where "prmon.txt" can be plotted using “prmon_plot.py”.
+Example of plots are in figure below:

 .. figure:: pr1252.png
    :alt: TotalCPUTime(s)/(WallClockTime(s)*Number of Processors)